 The Chinese calendar is based on the lunar cycles so the lunar eclipse is important in Chinese astrology and, like the winter solstice, is associated with new beginnings, endings and major changes.
 You will read some dire warnings about this rare double whammy on the internet but I prefer to see it as just a transition from yin to yang and thus a time full of possibility.

 So tonight I’ll be taking a break from the frenetic holiday season to do something yin.
 I’m going to meditate on shaking off the old and inviting in the new by practicing a Taoist meditation called Inner Dissolving which focuses on embracing then gently dissolving what no longer works.
 Tomorrow I intend to greet the day with positivity by practicing the Inner Smile Meditation which we looked at earlier in the year.
 In spite of the more apocalyptic warnings on some astrological websites, I believe that life is change and that all change ultimately serves us.
-Some of the most painful changes of my life have, in retrospect, been important and even helpful.
+Some of the most painful changes in my life have, in retrospect, been important and even helpful.
 People who have left my life have done so for a reason and out of failures have come great triumphs.
-I don’t know whether this rare astronomical event has astrological significance but if it does I’m inspired by the words of my friend and mentor Neale Donald Walsch :-
+I don’t know whether this rare astronomical event has astrological significance but if it does I’m inspired by the words of my friend and mentor Neale Donald Walsch:

 “Change is an announcement of Life’s intention to go on.